Hunting and Trapping on DUC Lands in Saskatchewan

 Hunting

-Unless otherwise posted, all DUC-owned lands in Saskatchewan are open to hunting.
-These properties are foot access only and do not require written permission from DUC.
+Unless otherwise posted, all DUC-owned lands in Saskatchewan are open to hunting and do not require written permission from DUC.
+These properties are foot access only.
 Hunters harvesting big game animals on DUC property must be prepared to remove their game without a motorized vehicle.

 DUC acknowledges, respects, and supports the Inherent Rights of Indigenous Peoples.
 DUC lands in Saskatchewan are open to Indigenous subsistence harvesters who are encouraged to use these lands to exercise these important rights.